Product Liability: Defective Products and Product Instructions

 Determining who’s liable for your injuries is just the beginning of the battle, however.
 It is very likely that a corporation is responsible for your injuries, and corporations hate losing money.
 That means the party you are trying to hold liable will fight tooth and nail to give you as little in compensation as possible.
 With a skilled attorney by your side, however, you can still get the settlement that you deserve.

 In short, yes.
-If you have been injured by a defective product, then you should demand compensation from all parties responsible.
+If you have been injured by a defective product in Dallas, then you should demand compensation from all parties responsible.
 Getting that compensation can be difficult, as the responsible company may have an army of lawyers to protect their profits.
 The Lenahan Law Firm is not afraid of going up against powerful companies, however.
 We are prepared to fight for you and what you are legally entitled to.
 To work with one of our excellent attorneys, call our firm at (214) 295-1008 today.

 If you prefer not to call, then fill out our online form for a consultation, especially if you or a loved one has been severely injured.